Ruimve/microhook/README.md

 }
 ```

 🎓 As you can see, **`useLoading`** simplifies handling the loading state and error handling of an API request or Promise, allowing you to focus on the core functionality of your application.
-Give it a try and let me know what you think! 🤩 [For more information.][use-loading-demo]
+Give it a try and let me know what you think! 🤩 [For more information!][use-loading-demo]

 ## Layout Hooks